washingtonpost/ans-schema/docs/proposals/2019-07-12_Image_Focal_Point_Proposal.md

 - Goldfish users can set a focal point on the video cover image

 ## Proposal
 We propose adding a focal point trait for use in images.
-The trait will be represented by a set of two integer values: X and Y coordinates.
+The focal point is a single pixel position identified on an image will be stored by a set of two integer values: X and Y coordinates.
 The focal point field will appear in the top-level of image ANS.

 Parent documents can override an image's focal point.
 Gallery overrides will appear in the image's additional properties (as caption/headline overrides are).
 Story and thumbnail overrides will be done through referent_properties on the image.

 ### ANS Structure
 Focal point values are X, Y coordinates that represent the visual 'center' of the image.
 When cropping/resizing images, renderers will use the focal point to find the center of the image.

+The X-Y coordinates refers to the X and Y axis that are perpendicular lines intersecting at point referred to as the "focal point".
+The X axis is horizontal line and the Y axis the vertical line, and represent the LEFT, TOP of the image.

-The X coordinate's range is 0->width.
-The Y coordinate's range is 0->height.
+The X coordinate's range is 0->Image Height.
+The Y coordinate's range is 0->Image Width.

 ```
 "focal_point": {